‘General Hospital’ Spoilers Tease That Lucas Washes His Hands Of Julian, But Brad Shouldn’t Get Too Confident

 — General Hospital (@GeneralHospital) November 5, 2019

 As viewers saw, Brad did a bit of sneaky manipulating of the secrets he’s been keeping.
 He told Lucas about his role in helping Dr. Liesl Obrecht in swapping Sasha Gilmore’s DNA test and said Julian had learned about it.
-Of course, the reality is that Julian is unhappy with Brad lies and it’s the Wiley/Jonah situation that is at the heart of this battle.
+Of course, the reality is that Julian is unhappy with Brad’s lies, and it’s the Wiley/Jonah situation that is at the heart of this battle.

 Julian will demand to know what Brad told Lucas, and Brad may be stirring up a hornets’ nest here.
 He doesn’t want Julian to tell Lucas the full truth, but Julian may come to believe he has nothing to lose at this point.

-General Hospital spoilers reveal that this dangerous dance involving Brad and Julian will carry over at least into the week of November 18 and likely for at least a while beyond that.
-Viewers are hoping that the truth about Jonah may finally be revealed as a result of this upcoming battle and it sounds as if things are going to get pretty juicy in the episodes ahead..
+General Hospital spoilers reveal that this dangerous dance involving Brad and Julian will carry over at least into the week of November 18 and likely for a while beyond that.
+Viewers are hoping that the truth about Jonah may finally be revealed as a result of this upcoming battle.
+It certainly sounds as if things are going to get pretty juicy in the episodes ahead.

 Delivered To Your INBOX